The Best Diapers for Blowouts

 2 Best Cloth Diapers for Blowouts

 Maybe you’re currently using cloth diapers, but you need something different, or maybe this is your first time considering cloth diapers.
-The great benefit to cloth diapers is that they’re a great eco-friendly diaper option because you simply wash and reuse them.
+The great benefit of cloth diapers is that they’re a great eco-friendly diaper option because you simply wash and reuse them.

-Nora’s Nursery, the makers of this cloth diaper, have put out one of the best diapers for blowouts!
+Nora’s Nursery, the makers of this cloth diaper, have put out one of the best cloth diapers for blowouts!
 These suede cloth diapers have a TPU lining and bamboo/microfiber inserts.
 This set also comes with a handy wet/dry bag.
 Clean diapers go on the outside of the bag and soiled diapers go on the inside of the bag.

 - These diapers are eco-friendly because they’re re-usable